 "let us assume that instead of writing English in letters we wrote it in symbols.
 If this were so, we could use the symbol % to mean "cat."
-Everytime you saw the symbol % you would immediately think "cat."
+Every time you saw the symbol % you would immediately think "cat."
 Now, let us assume that the language evolves and, over a period of several hundred years, someone discovers that many words have the same sound as "cat" at their ends; for instance, "rat," "mat," "fat," and so on.
 Someone concludes that having separate symbols for each of these words is confusing and suggests that the symbol % be used to indicate the sound "at," wherever this might occur in a word.
 This means that the symbol %, which originally meant only "cat," now becomes part of many words which have nothing whatsoever to do with the word "cat"!"

-This is the problem in reading the hieroglyphs that the symbol which is being read as "cat" actually has nothing to do with the meaning in words like "hat," "fat," or even words like "hat(e)" or "fat(e)" would make the reading of our language impossible to anyone who still saw the symbol as "cat.
+This is the problem in reading the hieroglyphs that the symbol which is being read as "cat" actually has nothing to do with the meaning of words like "hat," "fat," or even words like "hat(e)" or "fat(e)" would make the reading of our language impossible to anyone who still saw the symbol as "cat.
 "This was the problem overcome by Champollion's decipherment of the hieroglyphics.

 The author now turns to the pyramids, the evolution of, and the building of, including some of the usual remarks made by that town gossip Herotodus.
-Well we made it this far without it turning wacky, I guess I hoped for too much, and with that Ms. Pierce begins with the secrets of levitation according to "the sleeping prophet" Edgar Gayce.
+Well, we made it this far without it turning wacky, I guess I hoped for too much, and with that, Ms. Pierce begins with the secrets of levitation according to "the sleeping prophet" Edgar Gayce.

 Mr. Gayce believed the great pyramid was moved block by block through "the balancing forces of gravity".
-The reader is further told that the great pyramid was built as a house of initiation for those whom wished to dedicate themselves to the secrets of the mysteries of the Egyptian religion.
+The reader is further told that the great pyramid was built as a house of initiation for those who wished to dedicate themselves to the secrets of the mysteries of the Egyptian religion.

 "In certain seasons a cosmic fire was lighted on top the Pyramid, for symbolic purpose, by a method known only to the Atlanteans."

-As I try to hold back my breakfast the true horror has yet to peak as the book now turns to "Akhnaton and Nefertiti" and into a train wreck as the author begins quoting dubious names and informs us that Princess Bekataten was the product of mom, son, relations and Nefertiti is the long suffering wife who puts up with her husbands homosexual tendencies.
+As I try to hold back my breakfast the true horror has yet to peak as the book now turns to "Akhnaton and Nefertiti" and into a train wreck as the author begins quoting dubious names and informs us that Princess Bekataten was the product of mom, son, relations and Nefertiti is the long-suffering wife who puts up with her husband's homosexual tendencies.
 The book ends with a few pages on ancient Egypt's impact on the modern world.

 This book has been a roller coaster ride, I realized from the start that it was probably going to be a laughable content but with the exception of the garbage filled chapters 8 and 9, which I would take with a grain of salt, the book had its moments.
 The authors strong start was perverted by nonsense from men who passed themselves off as sages when the reality was the opposite.

-The book is not advised for young readers, but without pictures I would doubt there would be much interest anyway, and it is not something I would give as a gift to anyone.
+The book is not advised for young readers, but without pictures, I would doubt there would be much interest anyway, and it is not something I would give as a gift to anyone.